zenvin-dev/UnitySettingsFramework/README.md

 ## 5. Using Settings
-Settings can be either referenced directly as a `SettingBase<t>` in the editor, or accessed by its `GUID`, assuming that the SettingsAsset has been initialized.
+Settings can be either referenced directly as a `SettingBase<T>` in the editor, or accessed by its `GUID`, assuming that the SettingsAsset has been initialized.

 ### 5.0 Initialization
 Upon runtime start, the SettingsAsset needs to be initialized.
 This happens with a call to the _non-static_ `SettingsAsset.Initialize()` method.